CSE11-SU121-Assignments/cse11-pa8-starter/README.md

 ### Tips and Tricks

-<div class='sidenote'>This is similar to our uses of interfaces vs.
-particular implementations of Region or Query!</div>
+This is similar to our uses of interfaces vs. particular implementations of Region or Query!

 1. All of the methods are specified to use the type `List`. `List` is an interface in Java that specifies a number of methods implemented by different